 The Headteacher is responsible for the day-to-day management of the school and is assisted by the Deputy Head and Assistant Head.
-There are two additional teachers with extra responsibilities, called Teaching and Learning Responsibilities (TLRs).
+There are two additional teachers with extra responsibilities, called Teaching and Learning Responsibilities (TLRs) and include a dedicated Early Years & Foundation Stage (EYFS) leader.
 See Appendix I for a list of school staff.